-Apart from continually setting the standards in quality, LG have focused on setting up a national installer network showing that they understand not just what makes a panel, but also every aspect of what goes into a high performing and long lasting solar installation.
+Apart from continually setting the standards for quality, LG has focused on setting up a national installer network showing that they understand not just what makes a panel, but also every aspect of what goes into a high performing and long lasting solar installation.

-LG are one of the largest private companies in the world.
+LG is one of the largest private companies in the world.
 Why does this even mean anything?
-Because shareholders arent demanding immediate profits.
+Because shareholders aren’t demanding immediate profits.
 This allowed them to perfect engineering before starting mass manufacturing in 2010.

 LG have a number of patents on high-end production techniques which have been incorporated into their very high-end Neon series.
 These Neon panels feature excellent performance under low light conditions and offer some of the highest efficiency per square meter results in the market.

 Want to put as much power into the smallest amount of space possible?
 LG Neon’s are THE answer.

 LG Mono X range run up to 285W and are their current ‘mainstream’ offering.
 These are also highly efficient panels with excellent build quality all backed by a diversified electronics giant.

 What separates an LG Solar Panel from the rest?

 LG is one of a very small number of manufacturer’s which offer a parts and labour warranty.
 If we compare them to Trina, it’s 10 year’s parts only versus a mammoth 12 years parts and labour.
 LG solar panels have a screwed and powder coated frame vs a typical, folded, aluminium China edge.
 They also come straight off a completely automated world leading assembly process that results in a pressed frame over the typical ‘silicon’ edging that is found on so many cheaper solar panels.